 drugs cause countless accidents every year.
 This has resulted in increasingly

 harsher penalties and sentencing for drivers who are charged with DUI.

 If you have been arrested on the suspicion of DUI, it is important to

 remember that you have the right to a proper defense.
 Work with a Scottsdale

-DUI defense attorney at the Law Offices of Stephen L. Duncan, P.L.C. to
+DUI attorney at the Law Offices of Stephen L. Duncan, P.L.C. to benefit

 As a former prosecutor, Attorney Duncan has an insider's view into how the state tries DUI